vincentbergeron33/How-to-avoid-scam-in-Crypto-world/README.md

 ## Testing

-You can find below that all testing have been completed.
+You can find below that all testing has been completed.

 ### Validator Testing